 F.A.A.I.
 Arredo Prisma Table Lamps or Wall Lamps

-Materials: Cast aluminium cuboid lamps.
-Painted dark blue and white and red and white.
+Materials: Cast aluminium square beam base.
+Adjustable square tube lampshade.
+Painted dark blue & white and red & white.
 Galvanised iron bottom plate.
 4 plastic screws that serve as feet.
 1 lamp has a built-in dimmer and transformer.
 Bakelite sockets.

 Height: 18 cm / 7.08”